 - Courses that transfer in as equivalent to courses offered at Old Westbury will receive the General Education credit given to that OW course.

-- Other transfer courses that meet the learning outcomes of domain can be considered for Gen Ed credit by petition to the Director of General Education (firstname.lastname@example.org).
-Note that you will be asked to submit syllabi or catalog descriptions for the course in order for it to be considered.
+- Other transfer courses that meet the learning outcomes of domain can be considered for Gen Ed credit by petition to the General Education Committee (GEC).
+Such requests should be directed first to the Transfer Articulation Manager, Rachel Littenberg (email@example.com), who will consult with the GEC on your behalf.
+Note that you will be asked to submit syllabi and catalog descriptions for the course in order to have it considered.